iredmail/docs/en_US/ee/0-ee.cert.md

 ![](./images/ee/cert-modal.png){: width="700px" }

 After successfully requested, EE displays the valid date and renewal date on web UI.
+It will renew the cert right on time and send email notification to administrator.

 ![](./images/ee/cert-requested.png){: width="800px" }